tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

     slashing in the event of an invalid challenge/submission) which would have been obtained by the Sequencer or challenger respectively for their participation in block verification activities.
     For the avoidance of doubt, the act of “supporting” the Sequencer or the challenger is a proactive step a user has to take.
-A user can remain a passive Tokenholder on the Tokamak Network and not participate as a supporter in any of the challenges.
+A user can remain a passive Token holder on the Tokamak Network and not participate as a supporter in any of the challenges.
 The Tokens submitted to be locked up in this matter are intended to be for the purposes of encouraging active participation in the Tokamak Network and will not be used or monetized by the Company